 But Santa's best defense is that the North Pole is—spoiler—really cold.
 The US Navy doesn't have any icebreakers, and the Coast Guard only has two, both of which are research vessels.
 (An amendment to the 2013 National Defense Authorization Act would have commissioned four new icebreakers, but that's still pending congressional approval.)
 And unlike the Russians and the Finns, the United States doesn't have any ground units specifically trained to handle polar climates.

 Missile intercept: Targeting Santa while he's on his rounds sounds good in theory.
 NORAD already purports to track Santa's progress on its website, owing to a typo in a 1955 Sears advertisement that accidentally broadcasted a secret government phone line to the general public.
-And the NSA is well-equipped to spy on Santa's kingdom.
-Arctic Fiber, a Canadian company, is laying a new fiber-optic cable underneath the North Pole that will link Tokyo and London, to get a leg up on high-frequency stock market trading, but it could also give the US government's super-secret (until recently) data-collection programs the lowdown on what's going on at the workshop.
+And the National Security Agency is well equipped to spy on Santa's kingdom.
+Arctic Fiber, a Canadian company, is laying a new fiber optic cable underneath the North Pole that will link Tokyo and London, to get a leg up on high-frequency stock market trading, but it could also give the US government's super-secret (until recently) data collection programs the lowdown on what's going on at the workshop.

 Special ops: Why not?
 Let us count the ways: "I cannot think of too many worse environments to infiltrate and then exfiltrate from than the North Pole," says Andrew Exum, a former special adviser for Middle East policy at the Department of Defense who fought in Iraq and Afghanistan.
 "I have no idea how many elves would remain loyal to Santa Claus, but given the open terrain, you would probably want to surround Santa's workshop with at least a company of Army Rangers before sending in a team from one of our special missions units to capture or kill Santa himself.
 That's 150 to 200 men right there that would have to make their way to one of the most remote locations on Earth, carry out a very difficult mission in low visibility and freezing temperatures, and then march back out.
 As much as I love and admire our special operations forces, that's a huge ask."